 The ABL Facility includes certain restrictions including, among other things, restrictions on the incurrence of additional debt, liens, stock repurchases and other restricted payments, asset sales, investments, mergers, acquisitions and affiliate transactions.
+In April 2020, the Company amended the ABL Facility to permit a customary capped call transaction (see "Convertible Senior Notes" below) in connection with the issuance of convertible debt securities by the Company and to permit the Company to incur loans or financial assistance of up to \$50,000,000 pursuant to governmental programs enacted due to the COVID-19 pandemic.
+As of December 31, 2020, the Company had not drawn on these funds.
+In addition, the ABL Facility imposes restrictions on the amount the Company could pay in annual cash dividends, including certain restrictions on the amount of additional indebtedness and requirements to maintain a certain fixed charge coverage ratio under certain circumstances.

+In connection with the Topgolf Merger announced on October 27, 2020 (see Note 6), the Company amended the ABL Facility to, among other things, permit the consummation of the Merger, designate Topgolf and its subsidiaries as excluded subsidiaries under the ABL Facility and amend certain covenants and other provisions to allow the Company to make certain investments in, and enter into certain transactions with Topgolf.
+Fees in connection with this amendment will be combined with existing debt origination and amendment fees and amortized over the remaining term of the ABL Facility

-In addition, the ABL Facility imposes restrictions on the amount the Company could pay in annual cash dividends, including certain restrictions on the amount of additional indebtedness and requirements to maintain a certain fixed charge coverage ratio under certain circumstance.
-These restrictions do not materially limit the Company's ability to pay future dividends at the current dividend rate.
-As of December 31, 2019, the Company was in compliance with all financial covenants of the ABL Facility.
-Additionally, the Company is subject to compliance with a fixed charge coverage ratio covenant during, and continuing 30 days after, any period in which the Company's borrowing base availability, as amended, falls below 10% of the maximum facility amount or \$40,000,000.
-The Company's borrowing base availability was above \$40,000,000 during the year ended December 31, 2019, and the Company was in compliance with the fixed charge coverage ratio as of December 31, 2019, the maximum amount of additional indebtedness that could have been outstanding on December 31, 2019 would have been reduced by \$40,000,000.
+Additionally, the Company is subject to compliance with a fixed charge coverage ratio covenant of at least 1.0 to 1.0 during, and continuing 30 days after, any period in which the Company's borrowing base availability, as amended, falls below 10% of the maximum facility amount or \$40,000,000.
+The Company's borrowing base availability was above \$40,000,000 during the year ended December 31, 2020, and the Company was in compliance with the fixed charge coverage ratio as of December 31, 2020.
+Had the Company not been in compliance with the fixed charge coverage ratio as of December 31, 2020.
+Had the Company not been in compliance with the fixed charge coverage ratio as of December 31, 2020.
+As of December 31, 2020, in addition to the fixed charge coverage ratio covenant, the Company was in compliance with all other financial covenants of the ABL Facility.

 The interest rate applicable to outstanding loans under the ABL Facility fluctuates depending on the Company's "availability ratio," which is expressed as a percentage of (i) the average daily availability under the ABL Facility to (ii) the sum of the Canadian, the German, the U.K. and the U.S. borrowing bases, as adjusted.
-At December 31, 2019, the Company's trailing 12-month average interest rate applicable to its outstanding loans under the ABL Facility was 4.60%.
+At December 31, 2020, the Company's trailing 12-month average interest rate applicable to its outstanding loans under the ABL Facility was 3.68% and 3.00% as of December 31, 2020.
 Additionally, the ABL Facility provides for monthly fees of 0.25% of the unused portion of the ABL Facility.

-The fees incurred in connection with the origination and amendment of the ABL Facility totaled \$3,299,000, which are amortized on a straight-line basis into interest expense over the term of the ABL Facility agreement.
-Unamortized origination fees as of December 31, 2019 and 2018 were \$2,115,000 and \$1,825,000, respectively, of which \$746,000 and \$476,000, respectively, were included in other current assets and \$1,369,000 and \$1,349,000, respectively, were included in other long-term assets in the accompanying consolidated balance sheets.
+The fees incurred in connection with the origination and prior and current amendments of the ABL Facility totaled \$3,915,000, which are amortized into interest expense over the term of the ABL Facility agreement.
+Unamortized origination fees as of December 31, 2020 and 2019 were \$1,891,000 and \$2,115,000, respectively, of which \$1,031,000 and \$746,000, respectively, were included in other current assets and \$859,000 and \$1,369,000, respectively, were included in other long-term assets in the accompanying consolidated balance sheets.